Give me 15 minutes, and I’ll show you how to get your next writing gig.

 BOOK A FREE, 15-MINUTE CALL ON GETTING YOUR NEXT PAID WRITING JOB

 Want to know more about my services and rates, including details about my one-on-one coaching program?
-I only work with five people at a time, so if you’re interested, please book a call to get more information.
+I only work with a few people at a time, so if you’re interested, please book a call to get more information.

 Or feel free to email me.
 Just put “Coaching query” in the subject line.